Sanskar1123/imdb-app/README.md

 ## Features

+This project is a content upload and review system with following major features:

-- **Upload Movies via CSV**: Upload movie data using a CSV file to populate the database.
+- **Upload CSV files containing Movies data**: Upload movie data using a CSV file to populate the database.
-- **Fetch Movies with Pagination**: Retrieve movie records with pagination, filtering, and sorting support.
+- **Review Movie data**: Retrieve all movie data in the system with pagination, filtering, and sorting support.
-- **Data Validation**: Validates the input data for consistency and correctness during uploads.
-- **Error Handling & Logging**: Provides robust error handling with detailed logging for troubleshooting.

 ## Requirements